alenakhineika/vscode-js-languageservice-sample/README.md

 - Has MongoDB syntax highlighting.
 - Completes `mongodbMethod` to illustrate IntelliSense for MongoDB API.

 The extension also embeds the `javascript` language to support its language features such as syntax highlighting and code completion.
+See [VSCode Embedded Programming Languages](https://code.visualstudio.com/api/language-extensions/embedded-languages) for more info.

 <img src="./multiple-languages-support.png" alt="Multiple Languages Support.png" width="600"/>